Cleveland FMLA Lawyer

-The Family and Medical Leave Act (FMLA) was established to protect American families when planned and unplanned medical situations require employees to take time off from work.
-Employees who are covered by the FMLA are entitled to job-protected leave in the following situations:
+Congress passed the Family and Medical Leave Act (FMLA) to protect American families when planned and unplanned medical situations force employees to take time off from work.
+If you have been denied that right, you need an FMLA lawyer before it is too late to save your job.

 - Due to their own “serious health condition” that renders them temporarily unable to perform their job duties.